zimbajose/Car-Gacha-Bot/readme.md

     $genshin stats <nome do personagem>
 Returns the best main stats for the, sands, chalice and circlet for the character, and also the recommended substats for the character.

+## Car gacha
+This bot has a car gacha function, in which you can roll for random cars.
+## Rolls for a random car
+    $car gacha
 ## Other links

 ### The datasets i used for gathering the cars